pengowray/VaraHuffmanNet/README.md

 * Huffman Table 2: List of prefix codes
   *  Each prefix code listed one after another.
-  *  Huffman Table 1 is needed to tell the length of each prefix code, and what symbol (e.g. ascii character) it represeents
+  *  Huffman Table 1 gives the length of each prefix code, and what symbol (e.g. ascii character) it represeents
-  *  If table 2 ends with a partial byte, the remaining bits is are set to 0 (padded)
+  *  If table 2 ends with a partial byte, the remaining bits is are set to 0 (it's zero padded)
-  *  Having this table at the end of the message means the entire message must be received before it is decoded.
   *  A prefix code has a length 1 to 255 (theoretically at least?)
   *  A prefix code may also be called a bit sequence, Huffman code, prefix-free binary code or codeword